xframes-project/xframes-website/src/pages/faq.md

 - 25-30 MB for .NET languages (this includes all the .NET dependencies and the XFrames DLL);
 - 40 MB for Kotlin (using Gradle's distZip, includes Compose Runtime and the JNI library);
 - 20-25 MB for Python (using [Briefcase](https://github.com/beeware/briefcase) or [PyInstaller](https://pyinstaller.org/en/stable/) and embedding the native Python module)
+- 10-15 MB for compiled languages such as Nim, OCaml, Racket, Haskell, Ada, Crystal, D.

 Please note, this list is not comprehensive, we've yet to try out Go, Rust, Swift - among others.